 BioXFEL will be holding a NSF Graduate Research Fellowship Program (NSF GRFP) Proposal Writing Workshop prior to our NSF site visit on May 22nd, 2017.
-It is our hope that this workshop will give our students essential training in proposal writing and enhance their chances of receiving a NSF Fellowship.
+It is our hope that this workshop will give our students essential training in proposal writing and enhance their chances of receiving an NSF Fellowship Award.

 BioXFEL scholars are defined as Graduate students or postdoctoral associates that are working in a lab funded in part by BioXFEL.
 The scholar does not need to be directly supported by the Center, but should be working on a project related to XFEL science.
 BioXFEL Graduate Students and Postdocs must submit an application and complete the necessary requirements in order to gain the full benefits of being a BioXFEL Scholar (see below).
 This form will be used to help you determine your eligibility and direct you through the brief application process.
 This is not required for all BioXFEL participants or ABYS members, it is only for those who expect to receive reimbursement, stipends or other financial support from the BioXFEL STC.

 BioXFEL is committed to ensuring a quality internship experience for all interns both during and after their internships.
 We frequently follow up with interns after they have graduated, track their progression through their scientific careers and provide extended support.
 Some interns choose to reapply to BioXFEL for a second summer, while others move to other exciting opportunities with our collaborators.